hanwant9684/NewTest4/replit.md

 4.  **System Stability & Optimization:**
     *   **RAM Optimization:** Implemented comprehensive memory optimizations including tiered connection scaling, asynchronous background tasks (using `asyncio.create_task`), and optimized data structures for memory monitoring.
+    *   **Tier-Based File Cleanup (Nov 2025):** Smart cleanup system that waits before deleting files to ensure proper cache/chunk clearing:
+        *   **Premium Users:** 2-second wait for optimal performance
+        *   **Free Users:** 5-second wait to ensure complete cache/chunk cleanup on constrained environments
+        *   This prevents RAM spikes and crashes on Render by allowing Telethon and file system to fully clear internal buffers and temporary data
     *   **Cloud-Only Backup:** Simplifies backup strategy to use only GitHub for database persistence, with automatic backups every 10 minutes.
     *   **Robust Error Handling:** Includes graceful shutdown mechanisms and proper background task tracking to prevent resource leaks and errors like "Task was destroyed but it is pending!".
     *   **SQLite Database:** Chosen for its portability and low resource footprint.